bjaan/roland-juno-g-display-replacement/README.md

       ![Platform IO Installed](docs/platformio_externsion_to_install.png)

 ## 3. Build the firmware and flash the Raspberry Pi Pico

+_Note: when you skipped the previous section, you only need to copy the .uf2 file available under Releases after step 1 on the new available drive representing the Raspberry Pi Pico to flash it_

 1. Plug the USB cable in the port on the Raspberry Pi Pico and plug - while holding down the BOOTSEL button - in the PC's USB-A port.
 The PC should now detect the new hardware.
 2. Drivers are installed for the new hardware, Windows will mount a new drive (see below) and it should show up in Device Manager, when the shown _Devices by container_ option is selected, like below: